Reading Tips for Parents

 - Limit the amount and type of television you and your child watch.
 Better yet, turn off the television and spend more time cuddling and reading books with your child.
-The time and attention you give your child has many benefits beyond helping him be ready for success in school.
+The time and attention you give your child has many benefits beyond helping him or her be ready for success in school.

 - Reach out to libraries and community and faith-based organizations.
 These organizations can:

 - Help you find age-appropriate books to use at home with your child;

-- Show you creative ways to use books with your child and other tips to help him learn; and
+- Show you creative ways to use books with your child and other tips to help him or her learn; and

 - Provide year-round children's reading and educational activities.